-Course Objectives:-The course aims to:
+Course Objectives:-

 - 1. Create awareness about latest technological aspects - 2.
 Improve presentation and communication skills - 3.
 Improve skills related to search on the internet - 4.
 Motivate for research in respective area - 5.
 Provide platform for interaction amongst students on advanced and/or emerging topics of technology.